mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/v1-reference/pool-config-v1-examples/index.md

 enterprise: true
 ---

 If you are creating and managing Edge-LB pools using the Edge-LB RESTful API version 1 specification, set the top-level configuration field `apiVersion` to `v1` to indicate that you are using the older version of the API specification to create and modify Edge-LB pool configuration files.

 The code examples in this section illustrate configuration settings written in JSON to work with the [Edge-LB REST API V1](/services/edge-lb/reference/v1-reference/#api-v1) specification.

-## Marathon apps and DC/OS services
+## Marathon&trade; apps and DC/OS&trade; services

 DC/OS services are typically run as applications on the Marathon framework.
-To create a pool configuration file for a Marathon application, you will need to know the Mesos `task` name and `port` name.
+To create a pool configuration file for a Marathon application, you will need to know the APache&reg; Mesos&reg; `task` name and `port` name.

 For example, in the following snippet of a Marathon app definition, the `task` name is `my-app` and the `port` name is `web`.